 After the drop, you go through the forest and encounter 16 airtime hills which really adds to the intensity of the ride!
 You also encounter a tunnel which turns to then goes straight back to the station!
 That makes it an out-and-back coaster.

 The ride is 3,265 feet long and reaches a maximum speed of 53 miles per hour.

 Then you enter the shed.
-The shed basically has some tree leafs and some other cool things inside.
-The main part of the shed is the screen before you enter the station with either a bat, snake, trees, or some other forest critter.
+The shed basically has some tree leaves and some other cool things inside.
+The main part of the shed is the screen before you enter the station with either a bat, snake, trees, or some other forest creature.

 The ride is definitely worth riding and is super intense and awesome riding!